- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Eating Disorder Relapse: Signs, Prevention, and Treatment

-Eating disorders like anorexia nervosa (AN) and bulimia nervosa (BN) have numerous physical, psychological, and social impacts which can be difficult to overcome.
+Eating disorders like anorexia nervosa (AN) and bulimia nervosa (BN) have numerous physical, psychological, and social impacts that can be difficult to overcome.
 One of the most challenging aspects of recovering from these disorders is navigating the risk of relapse.

-Many people in the recovery process find themselves regressing to disordered behaviors at some point, putting their physical health and mental health at risk.
+Many people in the recovery process find themselves regressing to disordered behaviors at some point, putting their physical and mental health at risk.

-It can be difficult and disheartening to face this situation, but with the right help and support, and a relapse prevention plan, it’s possible to find lasting recovery, and a healthier, happier life.
+It can be difficult and disheartening to face this situation, but with the right help and support and a relapse prevention plan, it’s possible to find lasting recovery and a healthier, happier life.

 What is an Eating Disorder Relapse?